 The Proposer may incorporate zero, one, or more Approved ACCs/ATCs as part of its Proposal.
 Copies of CDOT's ACC/ATC Approval letters for each incorporated ACC/ATC shall be included in the Proposal.
 If CDOT responded to an ACC/ATC by stating that certain Conditions must be met for Approval, the Proposer may incorporate such ACC/ATC with the Conditions into its Proposal at its risk.
-If the Proposer incorporates an ACC/ATC with Conditions into its Proposal, the Proposer shall be responsible to comply with such ACC/ATC Conditions if Awarded the Contract.
+If the Proposer incorporates an ACC/ATC with Conditions into its Proposer shall be responsible to comply with such ACC/ATC conditions if Awarded the Contract.
 If a Proposer chooses to include additional ACCs/ATCs, that CDOT has not yet reviewed, they do so at risk.
-The ACCs/ATCs submitted are not inherently approved and CDOT reserves the right to Approve or reject those ACCs/ATCs at its discretion.
+The ACCs/ATCs at its discretion.